 Your sales resume should include:

-For a better idea of what these sections look like, check out our sales resume examples.
+For a better idea of what these sections look like, check out our sales resume samples.
 They’re a great source of inspiration!

-Some skills you can incorporate into your sales resume include:
+Some key skills you can incorporate into your sales resume include: